usr488/navendu-pottekkat.github.io/content/posts/retropie-gpi-case-2-setup.md

 I tried inserting the Pi without removing the back cover, and it wasn't inserted correctly.
 To ensure that you don't damage anything, follow the abovementioned steps.

-## Writing the RetroPie Image to the SD Card
+## Writing the RetroPie/ Recalbox Image to the SD Card

 The easiest way to download and write the RetroPie image is by using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 You can download the Raspberry Pi Imager and open it.
 Connect your SD card to your computer through the adapter (if needed).
 You are now ready to write the image.

 In the Raspberry Pi Imager, select the operating system.
-Choose "Emulation and game OS", "RetroPie", and the "RetroPie 4.8 (RPI 4/400)" OS.
+Choose "Emulation and game OS" and then:
+1. "RetroPie", and the "RetroPie 4.8 (RPI 4/400)" OS or
+2. "Recallbox", and the "Recallbox - Rasperry Pi 4/400" OS.

 {{< figure src="/images/retropie-gpi-case-2-setup/retropie-os.png#center" title="Selecting the RetroPie OS" caption="Make sure to choose the RPI 4/400 version" link="/images/retropie-gpi-case-2-setup/retropie-os.png" target="_blank" class="align-center" >}}

-> **Note**: Make sure to choose the one for RPI 4/400 if there is a newer version than 4.8.
+> **Note**: Make sure to choose the one for RPI 4/400 if there is a newer version than 4.8 for RetroPie or 8.1.1 for Recallbox.

 Select your SD card from the "Storage" option and click on "Write".
 It will take some time to download and write the image to your SD card. _Grab a cup of coffee._

 ## Installing Display Patch and Safe Shutdown
+### RetroPie
 Since RetroPie defaults output to HDMI, we have to install a patch to transfer the display output to the GPIO pins.

 Once you have the RetroPie image written to your SD card, you can install this patch.